minsun-ss/mads/README.md

 Family/work/lifestyle: Full time job (50 hours/week not including commute), children, gym (1 hour a day).
 Early on, was also taking language classes which stopped when Covid happened.

-General number of courses I take per month: I started at 1/month then switched to 2.
+General number of courses I take per month: I started at 1/month then switched to 2 and upwards to 3 if classes are coding heavy because I find those, timewise, the least intensive.
 Occasionally I'll drop to 1 if my work/personal life is very busy for that month or I want to exclusively focus on a topic.

 #### SIADS 501 - Being a Data Scientist